pmateusz/meatie/README.md

         ...
 ```

-Meatie provides a set of predefined functions for building retry strategies.
+Meatie comes with a built-in set of predefined functions for building retry strategies.
 See
 the [meatie.retry](./src/meatie/option/retry.py) for more details.

 ### Calling Private Endpoints

-Meatie can include additional information in the HTTP request required to successfully call REST endpoints.
-Most common
+Meatie can inject additional information into the HTTP request.
+A typical example is adding the `Authorization` header
-examples
-include adding `Authorization` header with a token or signing the request using API keys.
+with a token or signing the request using API keys.

 ```python
 from typing import Annotated, override